Best POS Systems for Bars and Pubs

 Pricing starts at around £25 per month for the software, with hardware purchased or leased separately.
 Epos Now has its own payment processing through a partnership arrangement; rates vary.
 Third-party processors can also be used with compatible hardware.

-The downside is that the interface is less intuitive than Square or Lightspeed, and customer support quality has been variable in recent years.
-Allow time for staff training.
+The downside is that the interface is less intuitive than Square or Lightspeed, and customer support quality has been variable in recent years, so we would budget real time for staff training before your first busy session rather than learning it on the job.

 Best for Fast Tableside Payments: Dojo Go with EPOS Integration